AarjoDas/Student-Database-Management/README.md

 - Install dependancies in correct directory: cd .\Student-Database-Management\
     pip install -r dependancies.txt

 ## Features
+- Creates new student in DB
+- Reads all students and lists
+- Updates student email by ID
+- Deletes student information by ID

 ## Running Instructions
 1. Create Database with default sample data (included in p1.sql)
 2. Configure python file to db: